anirudh-ms-kumar/Jupier/README.md

-# Jupier
+# Jupiter
-A UI for the Jupiter company
+A UI for the Jupiter company internship.

+The zip file in the repository can be downloaded.